 Exmoor National Park, South of Horner, TA24

-This event takes place as part of the Exmoor Dark Skies Festival 2019.
+This event is taking place as part of the Exmoor Dark Skies Festival 2018.

 The below chart shows if and when the skies will be at their darkest during this event.
 Moonlight is shown in light yellow and the Sun's twilight in light blue.
 Midnight on the date shown is shown as a white line with sunset to the left and sunrise the next morning to the right.
 A black background with stars shows the best times for stargazing.

 The above demonstrates the estimated effect of light pollution - graphics created using Stellarium.